nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testplan.md

 ## Prerequisites

+The solutions deployed with in any of the environments must be configured and checked prior to the test taking place.

+The list of prerequisites outlined assumes a supplier is starting from the beginning and not worked on similar projects in the past.

 ### Both Service Systems (Provider & Consumer)
-* Certs obtained and installed – Provider & Consumer
+* Certificates obtained and installed – Provider & Consumer
 * Connected to INT – Provider & Consumer
     * ASID supplied for connecting system/service
-    *	Interactions for ASID added to SDS
+    *	Interactions for ASID assigned via SDS
 * Software upgraded to appropriate version
 * Software configured to support functionality
 * Users with appropriate system access and knowledge to perform and verify functionality, including
     * Smartcard access & roles
-    * Workstations being used adhere to the WES (Warranted Environment Specification)?
-See link https://digital.nhs.uk/services/spine/spine-technical-information-warranted-environment-specification-wes
+    * Workstations being used adhere to the WES ([Warranted Environment Specification](https://digital.nhs.uk/services/spine/spine-technical-information-warranted-environment-specification-wes))?

 ### Provider
 *	Confirm Booking endpoint is running and accessible (firewalls updated)
 *	Confirm Referral endpoint is running and accessible (firewalls updated)
-*	Slots added to Schedule accessible via DoS
+*	Slots added to Schedule configured on the DoS or alternative Service Discovery Tool

 ### Consumer
-*	Access to DoS or Service Discovery Tool
+*	Access to DoS or alternative Service Discovery Tool
 *	Local configuration of firewalls/ports to make requests of spine services (SSP/SDS)
 *  Identify PDS traceable patient

 ### DoS
-*	Service for Provider System configured
+*	Service for Provider system configured
     *	Scheduling Endpoint configured
     *	Referral Endpoint configured
     *	Optional ‘requirebooking’ attribute added and set to TRUE
 *	Note following supported by service to assist Consumer
     * Age range
     * DX code